 The first person to guess the movie title correctly earns a point and then gets the chance to provide the clues for the next movie.

-This game is a great exercise in deduction and quick-thinking and is a great way to get the whole family involved.
+This game is a great exercise in deduction and quick thinking and a great way to involve the whole family.

 If you love movies, try our movie quizzes next.